PAGE TOP

 The Company has adopted a performance-based evaluation system that ties compensation to business results.
 The Company has identified construction orders received (an indicator of future net sales), operating income (an indicator of current profitability), and share price (an indicator of corporate value) as objective evaluation factors.
 Decisions also reflect qualitative evaluations of personal performance.

-The Company provides external directors and external corporate auditors with information regarding resolutions and items for deliberation prior to Board of Director meetings and/or other major management meetings.
-The Company creates and distributes documents related to matters for deliberation to directors and corporate auditors.
+The Company provides External Members of the Board and External Audit & Supervisory Board Members with information regarding resolutions and items for deliberation prior to board of director meetings and/or other major management meetings.
+The Company creates and distributes documents related to issues for deliberation to Members of the Board and Audit & Supervisory Board Members.

 (1)Status of Execution of Duties

-As a rule, Board of Director meetings are conducted twice per month, deliberating/resolving matters as determined by law, Company articles of incorporation, internal corporate policies, and other important matters.
+As a rule, board of director meetings are conducted twice per month, deliberating/resolving issues as determined by law, Company articles of incorporation, internal corporate policies, and other important issues.

-To further clarify the roles and responsibilities of directors and executive officers, the Company has adopted an Executive Performance Evaluation System linking executive compensation to corporate earnings.
+To further clarify the roles and responsibilities of Members of the Board and Executive Officers, the Company has adopted an Executive Performance Evaluation System linking executive compensation to corporate earnings.

 (3)Audit Status

-(1)The Company has adopted a Corporate Auditor System, with four of three corporate auditors being external corporate auditors.
-Corporate auditors regularly attend Board of Director meetings, as well as important corporate meetings including, but not limited to, the Executive Officer Meeting, monitoring the state of directors in their pursuit of corporate duties.
+(1)The Company has adopted a Audit & Supervisory Board System, with three of four Audit & Supervisory Board Members being External Audit & Supervisory Board Members.
+Audit & Supervisory Board Members regularly attend board of director meetings, as well as important corporate meetings including, but not limited to, the Executive Officer Meeting, monitoring the state of Members of the Board in their pursuit of corporate duties.

 (2)The General Audit Department reports directly to the president of the Company, coordinating internal audits with the Audit Committee, auditing the state of operations in individual Company departments and group companies.